 These effects include numerous medical and psychosomatic ailments such as heart disease, decreased sensitivity to insulin and risk of steroid-induced diabetes, and high blood pressure, among others.
-2,6,11

 Stress could weaken the body’s immune system, even in young adults.
-In a study of university students, researchers concluded that individuals with elevated levels of cortisol are at higher risk for upper respiratory illnesses such as colds or flu’s.12
+In a study of university students, researchers concluded that individuals with elevated levels of cortisol are at higher risk for upper respiratory illnesses such as colds or flu’s.

 Stress and Coronary Heart Disease

 The role of stress in the cause of coronary heart disease has provided much scientific debate over many decades.
-There is a growing body of research studies that indicates a relationship between acute mental stress and, in those who are at risk, ventricular dysfunction, arterial stiffness and sudden cardiac death.14,17
+There is a growing body of research studies that indicates a relationship between acute mental stress and, in those who are at risk, ventricular dysfunction, arterial stiffness and sudden cardiac death.

-Psychosocial stress, defined by the research group as exposure to depression, stress at home or work, low sense of control, and major life events, was deemed to be as high a risk factor as obesity, diabetes and hypertension for CHD.
+Psychosocial stress defined by the research group as exposure to depression, stress at home or work, low sense of control, and major life events, was deemed to be as high a risk factor as obesity, diabetes and hypertension for CHD.
 It is important to note that the median age of participants in the study, all of whom presented with myocardial infarctions, was 58 years.

-Exposure to prolonged or extreme stress can enhance an individual’s susceptibility to PTSD.10,16 In the first study to determine the relationship between PTSD and CHD in women,16 researchers found a strong PTSD-CHD association, after controlling for other behavioral factors including smoking, alcohol and coronary risk factors.
+Exposure to prolonged or extreme stress can enhance an individual’s susceptibility to PTSD.
+In the first study to determine the relationship between PTSD and CHD in women,16 researchers found a strong PTSD-CHD association, after controlling for other behavioral factors including smoking, alcohol and coronary risk factors.